vitelasso/kalshi-take-home-assignment/README.md

  Dart format and Flutter analyze commands were run, with no issues found!

+## Running the App
+If using VSCode a launch.json file was created in order to quickly run the main.dart, other approach would need to call the $ flutter run command

  ## Improvements
  The followig improvements could be done in order to increase the scalability of the app like: